Winning the 'Creative Arms Race' with Automated Policy Audits

 Q4.
 How quickly can automated policy auditing be implemented in existing creative workflows?

-This normally requires two-four weeks of implementation, comprising system integration, team training, and workflow modification to add compliance checkpoints.
-The majority of the platforms provide APIs that can be combined with the marketing team's preferred creative and ad management tools.
+Implementation typically takes two to four weeks, involving system integration, team training, and workflow adjustments to incorporate compliance checkpoints.
+Most platforms provide APIs compatible with marketing teams' preferred creative and ad management tools.

 Q5.
 Does using automated compliance slow down creative production and campaign launches?

-Properly implemented automation actually speeds production by catching issues during creation rather than after platform rejection.
-Teams avoid the time-consuming revision cycles that result from discovering policy violations after the creative is finalized and submitted.
+When implemented correctly, automation actually accelerates production by identifying issues during the creation phase rather than after platform rejection.
+Teams can avoid time-consuming revision cycles that arise from discovering policy violations post-submission.